monsoonmaelstrom/book2/book2.md

 *Soon, soon, soon, soon,* my inner voice repetitively chants needing something to do as they draw closer and closer.

 The breeze tickles my skin, and the leaves on the trees rustle softly.
-I hear an owl hoot somewhere nearby, and briefly wonder if it’s the one I gave to Giorgi keeping watch, not that it matters—my brain just won’t shut up.
+I hear an owl hoot somewhere nearby, and briefly wonder if it’s the one I gave to Giorgi keeping watch, not that it matters—but my brain won’t shut up.
 The waiting is always the worst part.
 I would prefer to be actively doing something, even if it’s something terrible.
 But right now, I force myself to wait.

 They’re less than a mile away, but I remain seated on the ground, unmoving, until I can see them with my own eyes.
 When I finally do, I stand.
 Iverson stops their group about twenty feet away from me.